Kirsten O'Brien

-Kirsten Lindsey O'Brien (born 23 February 1972) is an English television presenter and actress.
-She is perhaps best known for her work presenting for the BBC, including the popular CBBC art programme SMart from 1999 to 2009, and CBeebies pre-school art spin-off programme SMarteenies in 2002.
+Kirsten Lindsey O'Brien (born 23 February 1972) is an English television, radio presenter and actress.
+She is best known for her work presenting for the BBC, including the popular CBBC art programme SMart from 1999 to 2009, the CBeebies pre-school art spin-off programme SMarteenies in 2002.
+Since 2024 she has been the presenter of BBC Radio Berkshire's mid-morning programme, and previously, the Breakfast Show.

 Career

 O'Brien studied media and communications at the University of Central England in Birmingham, graduating in 1993.
 She got her first broadcast experience on the university's student radio station which led to her first job in 1995 at Tyne Tees Television where she made her presenting debut on a children's science programme.

 In 1996 she joined the team presenting the continuity links during the BBC's children's programming CBBC.
 She stayed there for three-and-a-half years during which time she became best known for her partnership with puppet Otis the Aardvark.
 Both O'Brien and Otis also co-presented with other people (and often solo).
 The 1997 Saturday morning spin-off Saturday Aardvark was entirely built around them.
 Puppeteer Dave Chapman would often reduce O'Brien to tears of helpless laughter with his ad-libs.